Land Rush of 1889: Boomers and Sooners

 A number of the people who participated in the run entered the unoccupied land early and hid there until the legal time of entry to lay quick claim to some of the most choice homesteads.
 These people came to be identified as "Sooners".
-This led to hundreds of legal contests that arose and were decided first at local land offices and eventually by the U.S. Department of the Interior.
+This led to hundreds of legal contests that were decided first at local land offices and eventually by the U.S. Department of the Interior.
 Arguments included what constituted the "legal time of entry".
-While some people think that the settlers who entered the territory at the legally appointed time were known as "boomers", the term actually refers to those who campaigned for the opening of the lands, led by David L. Payne.
+The settlers who entered the territory at the legally appointed time are sometimes known as "boomers", although confusingly, the term also refers to those who campaigned for the opening of the lands, led by David L. Payne.
 The University of Oklahoma's fight song, "Boomer Sooner", derives from these two names.
 The school "mascot" is a replica of a 19th-century covered wagon, called the "Sooner Schooner."
 When the OU football team scores, the Sooner Schooner is pulled across the field by a pair of ponies named "Boomer" and "Sooner.”
 There are a pair of costumed mascots also named "Boomer" and "Sooner" as well.

 David Payne

-Captain David L. Payne grabbed hold of this booming movement to occupy and create the Oklahoma Territory.
+Captain David L. Payne took advantage of the boomer movement to occupy and create the Oklahoma Territory.
 He and other enthusiasts created the Oklahoma Colony, allowing settlers to join with the fee of a minimum of one dollar.
 Then once settled in the Oklahoma Territory they organized themselves as a town-site company that sold lots of land from a range of $2–25 depending on the demand of the Boomer Movement.
 Cattlemen, afraid that these boomers would take their land, worked alongside the military to keep them out.
 Settlers thought it their right to occupy the lands as they had purchased it with cash and by doing so, their title was invested in the U.S. government.
 Even so, the military was at constant work to arrest the boomers unlawfully on Indian Territory, although they were generally released without having to go to trial.

 On November 28, 1884, Payne met his end at a hotel in Kansas due to poison found in his glass of milk.
 It is speculated that it was organized by cattlemen unhappy with the success of the Boomer Movement.